This site looks at popular storylines, covered in our various linked feature pages.

 in the Verne novel puts it,"when you see the green ray you can read your own feelings and

-Above - Ingmar Bergman's 1973 TV serial Scenes From A Marriage ends on the reunited couple's 20th anniversary with her having a nightmare and being comforted by him on awakening, with mutual assurances of affection.
+Above - Ingmar Bergman's 1973 TV serial Scenes From A Marriage.
+It ends on the reunited couple's 20th anniversary with her having a nightmare and being comforted by him on awakening, with mutual assurances of affection.

 |As a writer-director, Julie Delpy